New Book Explores Whether Abraham Lincoln Was In A Gay Relationship With His Best Friend And Longtime Roommate

-Abraham Lincoln was known as “Honest Abe” for his forthright nature, but a new book explores the possibility that the 16th president of the United States may have kept a very big secret — his sexuality.
+Abraham Lincoln was known as “Honest Abe” for his forthright nature, but a new book explores the possibility that the 16th president of the United States may have kept a very big secret: his sexuality.

 The sexual preference of the famously reticent president has been the subject of plenty of scholarly research, and a new historical fiction book explores whether Lincoln may have been in a romantic relationship with his best friend and longtime roommate, Joshua Speed.
 The book, Courting Mr. Lincoln, ties together some of the research into his possible homosexuality with a fictional narrative about Lincoln and his future wife, Mary Todd.

-As author Louis Bayard told the New York Post, friends Lincoln and Speed actually shared a bed for quite a long time — three years, in fact.
+As author Louis Bayard told the New York Post, friends Lincoln and Speed actually shared a bed for quite a long time, three years, in fact.
 While it was not uncommon for bachelors to share a bed in that time, the length of time they spent together was unusual, even for that day, Bayard said.

 Bayard said he did as much research as he could into the relationship between Lincoln and Speed, noting that previous researcher C.A.
 Tripp theorized that Lincoln was a homosexual.
 Other biographers hinted at the idea as well, Bayard noted.